Bhawna-Vishwakarma/MCA-Java-Practical-s/README.md

 # MCA-Java-Practicals

-Welcome to the repository it's containing multiple Practicals for the java programming language it is my practice exercises as part of MY MCA (Master of Computer Applications) Learning.
+Welcome to the repository it's containing multiple Practicals for the java programming language it is my practice/exercises as part of my MCA (Master of Computer Applications) learning.